COVID-19 protocol of the Immigration & Protection Tribunal

 There may, in some cases, need to be changes to the way the Tribunal operates, including by conducting hearings entirely by video-link or telephone or by requiring that documents be emailed in the first instance, followed by the necessary copies being sent by post or courier.

 There may also be restrictions to entry into our premises.
-It is recommended that participants contact the Tribunal is advance of visiting our premises to discuss any needs they might have.
+It is recommended that, if unsure, participants contact the Tribunal is advance of visiting our premises to find out whether entry is possible and to discuss any needs they might have.

 All participants entering our premises will be required to sign in using the QR Code or a paper-based record of attendance, for the purposes of contact tracing.
 PPE will be available to participants suitable to the nature of their visit.

 Parties affected by any change to the Tribunal’s usual operating procedures will be advised of those changes and provided with information to ensure that they understand how their matter will be handled by the Tribunal.

 Hearings in person will proceed with the necessary physical distancing restrictions and hygiene requirements appropriate to the Alert Level at the time.
 If a hearing needs to be adjourned, the Case Manager will contact you to advise you.

 The emphasis will continue to be on the Tribunal bringing the appeals on hand to completion.